zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 ## Compiler warning change

 New Clang versions often find new bad code patterns to warn on.
-Chromium builds with `-Werror`, so improvements to warnings often turn into build failures in Chromium.
+Monyhar builds with `-Werror`, so improvements to warnings often turn into build failures in Monyhar.
 Once you understand the code pattern Clang is complaining about, file a bug to do either fix or silence the new warning.

 If this is a completely new warning, disable it by adding `-Wno-NEW-WARNING` to